10 Tips for Creating Compelling Real Estate Testimonials

 Most platforms only allow a few minutes of airtime, but a good testimonial for a real estate agent can be longer if it has a compelling storyline, an attention-grabbing face, and all the elements needed to make the perfect video.

 You can go for a 20 to 30-minute video testimonial.
 However, the ideal timeline would be 5 to 6 minutes.
+If you’re creating testimonial videos for social media, keep them under 2 minutes to retain attention.

 Remember that we have shorter attention spans today, so keep your testimonials limited to a few minutes to ensure that the viewers watch the whole video to the end of your CTA.